-On 1st December 2019, there's a (free) traditional Nativity Carol Service on the Mound at 3pm.
-Tom Chalk's nativity scene, a realistic interpretation of the biblical Christmas scene that the artist was commissioned to do in 2003, will be assembled under the Norwegian Christmas Tree.
+On 28 November 2021, there's a (free) traditional Nativity Carol Service at St Andrew Square at 3pm.
+Tom Chalk's nativity scene, a realistic interpretation of the biblical Christmas scene that the artist was commissioned to do in 2003, will be assembled at St Andrew Square as well.

 Christmas Market: Smell the glühwein

-The Christmas Market returns to East Princes Street Garden with crafty goods for sale and seasonal fare to nosh on from 10am – 10pm, 7 days a week.
+The Christmas Market returns to East Princes Street Garden with crafty goods for sale and seasonal fare to nosh on daily from 10am – 10pm most days.
 It's free to enter.